 Make no mistake, property investment is a business.
-Successful property investors and professional landlords don’t ‘wing it’.
+Successful property investors and professional landlords don’t risk ‘winging it’.
 They have a solid plan in place from the beginning and they continually review this plan as the business grows.

 “Failing to Plan is Planning to Fail”

-People who adopt this approach are guaranteed to fail at some point.
+People who go ahead without a plan are guaranteed to fail at some point.
 And they usually lose a lot of money in the process.

 Creating a Property Business Plan